- Outdoor Recreation

 If you're looking for terrain that spans from grandparent approved cruisers to big mountain adventure skiing and everything in between, Big Sky is the spot for you.
 With huge vertical, massive acreage, over 400+ inches of snow per year, and 5800 acres of terrain, there are no bad days in Big Sky.
 This place is called the Biggest Skiing In America for a good reason.

 Aerial of Big Sky | Glenniss Indreland

-Now let's be honest for a moment, not every ski vacation serves up snowy nights and bluebird days.
+Now let's be honest for a moment- not every ski vacation serves up snowy nights and bluebird days.
 Trips like that are never guaranteed when you're booking your ski vacation months in advance.
-But the odds are good that you'll get the goods in Big Sky.
+But the odds are good that you'll find great conditions in Big Sky.

 The Lone Peak Tram

 One of the great things about having the Biggest Skiing In America in our mountain town is that you can always find good snow regardless of the time of year or the weather.
 The terrain spans all aspects and with over 4000' of relief, there is always an abundance of excellent skiing.
-If you're not sure where to find it, stop by the mountain sports school and book a guide or instructor to help you find the goods.
+If you're not sure where to find it, stop by the mountain sports school and book a guide or instructor to help you find what you're looking for.

 Every day's a good day in Big Sky, Montana.

 See Also: The Best Ski Runs At Big Sky Resort